dracony/fig-standards/proposed/task.md

     public function setParameter($name, $value);

     /**
-     * Returns the name of the type, used in the TaskRepository, when searching for a task to use.
+     * Returns the type of the TaskDefinitionInterface.
+     * Used in the TaskRepository, when searching for a task to use.
      *
      * @return string
      */